-- Understand your two-year-old’s fears and walk them through it.
-If your toddler has separation anxiety, give them attention especially before bedtime can help them to feel more secure.
+- Understand your two-year-old’s fears and walk them through them.
+If your toddler has separation anxiety, giving them attention, especially before bedtime, can help them feel more secure.

-Every child goes through sleep regression and it is completely normal.
-The best thing to do when your child is going through a sleep regression is to ensure that you cope as much as you can.
+Every child goes through a sleep regression, and it is completely normal.
+When your child is going through a sleep regression, the best thing to do is to ensure that you cope as much as you can.
 Also, ensure that you address any underlying issues that may contribute to sleep regression.

 If you are patient and consistent, sleep regression will last for only a few weeks.
 Lastly, always remember that you are not alone, and there are many parents out there who are going through the same thing!